The Oak Ridge Boys (1943-present)

 The group has also continued to record material aimed at the secular market for the Spring Hill label.
 2009's The Boys Are Back featured a cover of the White Stripes' song "Seven Nation Army."
 The Oaks typically perform a mix of their past hits, current new recordings, and several gospel songs at their concerts.

 In 2023, The Oak Ridge Boys announced their American Made: Farewell Tour.
-The announcement coincided with the 50th anniversary of Joe Bonsall joining the group, with official branding celebrating "50+ years of touring," and is planned to last at least into 2024, with no official end date given with the announcement.
+The announcement coincided with the 50th anniversary of Joe Bonsall joining the group, with official branding celebrating "50+ years of touring," and was planned to last at least into 2024.
+In early January 2024, the group announced Joe Bonsall had left the group in late 2023 due to a neuromuscular disorder that had progressed to the point where he could no longer walk.
+Ben James replaced Bonsall for the final appearance of 2023.
+The announcement stated that James would continue to perform with the group for the remainder of the Farewell Tour.

 Album Of The Year - It's Happening (1969); Light (1972); Street Gospel (1973)